priyanka-a12/aicte-ibm-skillsbuild-project-/README.md

-# aicte-ibm-skillsbuild-project-
+# aicte-ibm-skillsbuild-project- <br>
-this is a sales prediction project integrating machine learning and python the project is done in jupyter notebook the main code is in the file - sales prediction aicte project.ipynb file datasets from kaggle - advertising.csv
+this is a sales prediction project integrating machine learning and python <br>
+the project is done in jupyter notebook <br>
+the main code is in the file - sales prediction aicte project.ipynb file <br>
+datasets from kaggle - advertising.csv <br>